Emergency Preparedness and Response

 EMERGENCY MANAGEMENT RESOURCES

-Critical Human Resource issues for a Pandemic Influenza outbreak
+- OPM.gov/Pandemic Critical Human Resource issues for a Pandemic

-The National Weather Service hosts a series of Severe Storm Spotter/Weather Safety training classes.
+The National Weather Service hosts Severe Storm Spotter/Weather Safety training classes.
 The classes are free and open to everyone.
+To be listed as a NWS St. Louis Storm Spotter database, you must attend a class taught by NWS personnel.
+More information including class schedules at: Skywarn

 The Interagency Security Committee (ISC) is pleased to present five (5) new independent study courses on the ISC: